celomary/fullStack2022/part3/phonebook/README.md

 # phonebook_backend
-phonebook backend exercise from fullStack 2023 from open university
+phonebook backend exercise from fullStack 2023 by open university
 ### 3.10 phonebook backend step10
 Deploy the backend to the internet, for example to Fly.io or Render.